Detox and Acute Treatment Services

 Prescription painkillers are another type of opiate drug that causes physical dependency and addiction, similar to heroin.
 There are numerous types of prescription pain killers that a person can become addicted to and experience withdrawal symptoms.
 They include Vicodin, Oxycodone, Fentanyl, Norco, morphine, Dilaudid, and others.
 Depending on the strength and type of prescription painkiller, as well as for how long someone has been abusing it, it will indicate the severity of withdrawal symptoms.

-Once a person is admitted into our medical detox center, they are immediately assessed by medical doctors and psychiatrists and other addiction specialists.
+Once a person is admitted into our detox and acute treatment services (ATS) program, they are immediately assessed by medical doctors and psychiatrists and other addiction specialists.
 In many cases, considering the type of substance abused, clients will receive medication right away.
 After medical evaluations are completed, and medications have been prescribed, the client is allowed to rest and sleep.
-All persons in Medical Detox are monitored hourly by our team of medical experts.
+All persons in the “ATS” level of care are monitored hourly by our team of medical experts.